rfong/rflog/_posts/2021-10-18-r61-trackpoint-pt1.md

 layout: post
 title: R61 Lenovo trackpoint mod, Part 1
 tags: [hardware, electronics, keyboard]
-description: On a quest to reunite with my most beloved of peripherals
+description: On a quest to reunite with my most beloved of peripherals.
 imgurl: r61_trackpoint/disassembly_5.png
 ---

 <img src="{{ site.baseurl }}/assets/images/r61_trackpoint/disassembly_5.png"/>

-The Lenovo trackpoint has historically been my most beloved single ergonomic peripheral for a long time, and I find it efficient as well as ergonomic -- back in the day, I was the fastest FRC robot CADer in town with just a Lenovo trackpoint keyboard and no external mouse.
-It probably helped that I never had to move my hands from where the shortcuts were while navigating.
+The Lenovo trackpoint has historically been my most beloved single ergonomic peripheral for a long time.
 I have sorely missed the trackpoint since I switched over to OSX in order to simultaneously meet my coding and photo/art/video needs without dual-booting or VM frustrations, even though Apple makes the most painful keyboards ever to grace a laptop.

 As much as I enjoy Lenovo's original pillowy key travel, my worst RSI issue is that my pinky pain flares up pretty bad on a standard keyboard arrangement, which means it's no longer a sustainable option to just use external Lenovo keyboards.
 So I'm going for the dream setup: modding a Lenovo trackpoint module onto an ergonomic keyboard.